ibm-cloud-docs/containers/vpc-subnets.md

 Size requirements
 :   When you specify a custom subnet, consider the size of the cluster that you plan to create and the number of worker nodes that you might add in the future.
 The subnet must have a CIDR of at least `/23`, which provides enough pod IPs for a maximum of four worker nodes in a cluster.
 For larger clusters, use `/22` to have enough pod IP addresses for eight worker nodes, `/21` to have enough pod IP addresses for 16 worker nodes, and so on.

 :   For VPC clusters, you can specify the subnet size by including it in the `--pod-subnet` option.
 For example: `--pod-subnet 0.0.0.0/X` where `X` is the required pod subnet size.
 Then pod subnet is then automatically selected.
 When allocating the pod subnet automatically, the allocation will start from `172.17.0.0`, the biggest subnet is limited to `13`, and the smallest subnet size is limited to `23`.

-:   There is a global limit for worker nodes.
-[You can't exceed 500 worker nodes across all clusters in a region.](/docs/containers?topic=containers-limitations#tech_limits)

 Range requirements